-- A description table, describing the product or PTF - A requisite table, describing the requisites defined for the product or PTF - A receive status table, describing when the product or PTF was received - An apply status table, describing the apply status of the product or PTF - A build status table, describing the build status of the product or PTF
+- A description table, which describes the product or PTF - A requisite table, which describes the requisites defined for the product or PTF - A receive status table, which describes when the product or PTF was received - An apply status table, which describes the apply status of the product or PTF - A build status table, which describes the build status of the product or PTF.

-The nature of the information in each table differs depending on whether the table is in the system-level software inventory or the service-level software inventory.
+The nature of the information in each table differs, depending on whether the table is in the system-level software inventory or the service-level software inventory.

-The system-level software inventory contains information on all products installed on a system.
+The system-level software inventory contains information about all of the products installed on a system.

-The service-level software inventory contains information about all service applied to each product in a system.
-VMSES/E maintains service-level Software Inventories only for products that use VMSES/E for service.
+The service-level software inventory contains information about all of the service applied to each product in a system.
+VMSES/E maintains service-level software inventories only for products that use VMSES/E for service.

-Figure 93 on page 164 shows the two levels of the software inventory.
+Figure 93 on page 163 shows the two levels of the software inventory.

 Figure 93.
-Software Inventory Files in the VMSES/E Database
+Software inventory files in the VMSES/E database